 2. Decide on what type of property you’re looking for

-What type of property are you looking for?
+What kind of property are you looking for?
 NYC has a range of different properties to choose from.
 There are condo, co-op, and pre-war apartments, townhouses, and single-family apartments to choose from.
 Co-ops make up the majority of NYC real estate (about 75%), but they may present difficulties with renovating.
-Most co-op boards have very strict rules on renovations, which will limit what you can do.
-Condo boards will also have rules and regulations on renovations but not to the degree that co-ops do.
+Most co-op boards have stringent rules on renovations, which will limit what you can do.
+Condo boards will also have rules and regulations on improvements but not to the degree that co-ops do.

 Townhouse’s present the least problems with a renovation project as there will be no limit on what you can do.
 Based on your needs and budget, your agent will help you decide which property type suits you best.